Shawn Chacón

-Shawn Anthony Chacón (born December 23, 1977) is an American former professional baseball pitcher.
-He last played in Major League Baseball with the Houston Astros in 2008.
+Shawn Anthony Chacón (born December 23, 1977) is an American former professional baseball pitcher, who is currently the manager of the Trenton Thunder of the MLB Draft League.
+He played in Major League Baseball (MLB) for the Colorado Rockies, New York Yankees, Pittsburgh Pirates, and Houston Astros.
 During his career, he threw an 88–92 mph sinker, a big curveball, a slider, and a changeup.

 Early years

-Chacón was born in Anchorage, Alaska, but has only dim recollection of his biological mother and none of his father (he believes his biological father was African-American and his mother was Hispanic).
-His mother placed him in a Greeley, Colorado, foster home when he was aged four, and he was adopted by Tony and Blanca Chacón.
+Chacón was born in Anchorage, Alaska, but has only a dim recollection of his biological mother and none of his father.
+He believes his biological father was African-American and his mother was Hispanic.
+His mother placed him in a Greeley, Colorado foster home when he was aged four, and he was adopted by Tony and Blanca Chacón.
 Chacón was recruited by Arizona State, but chose to play professionally after he was drafted by the Colorado Rockies in the third round of the 1996 amateur draft.
 He signed on June 18, 1996.